-- Workers to ensure continuity of building functions, including but not limited to security and environmental controls (e.g., HVAC), the manufacturing and distribution of the products required for these functions, and the permits and inspections for construction supporting essential infrastructure. - Elections personnel to include both public and private sector elections support. - Workers supporting the operations of the judicial system, including judges, lawyers, and others providing legal assistance. - Workers who support administration and delivery of unemployment insurance programs, income maintenance, employment service, disaster assistance, workers' compensation insurance and benefits programs, and pandemic assistance. - Federal, State, and Local, Tribal, and Territorial government workers who support Mission Essential Functions and communications networks. - Trade Officials (FTA negotiators; international data flow administrators). - Workers who support radio, print, internet and television news and media services, including, but not limited to front line news reporters, studio, and technicians for newsgathering, reporting, and publishing news. - Workers supporting Census 2020. - Weather forecasters. - Clergy for essential support. - Workers who maintain digital systems infrastructure supporting other critical government operations. - Workers who support necessary permitting, credentialing, vetting, and licensing for essential critical infrastructure workers and their operations. - Customs and immigration workers who are critical to facilitating trade in support of the national emergency response supply chain. - Educators supporting public and private K-12 schools, colleges, and universities for purposes of facilitating distance learning or performing other essential functions. - Workers at testing centers for emergency medical services and other healthcare workers. - Staff at government offices who perform title search, notary, and recording services in support of mortgage and real estate services and transactions. - Residential and commercial real estate services, including settlement services.
+- Workers to ensure continuity of building functions, including but not limited to security and environmental controls (e.g., HVAC), building transportation equipment, the manufacturing and distribution of the products required for these functions, and the permits and inspections for construction supporting essential infrastructure. - Elections personnel to include both public and private sector elections support. - Workers supporting the operations of the judicial system, including judges, lawyers, and others providing legal assistance. - Workers who support administration and delivery of unemployment insurance programs, income maintenance, employment services, vocational rehabilitation programs and services, disaster assistance, workers' compensation insurance and benefits programs, and pandemic assistance. - Federal, State, and Local, Tribal, and Territorial government workers who support Mission Essential Functions and communications networks. - Trade Officials (FTA negotiators; international data flow administrators). - Workers who support radio, print, internet and television news and media services, including, but not limited to front line news reporters, studio, and technicians for newsgathering, reporting, and publishing news. - Workers supporting Census 2020. - Weather forecasters. - Clergy and other essential support for houses of worship. - Workers who maintain digital systems infrastructure supporting other critical government operations. - Workers who support necessary permitting, credentialing, vetting, certifying, and licensing for essential critical infrastructure workers and their operations. - Customs and immigration workers who are critical to facilitating trade in support of the national emergency response supply chain. - Workers at testing and education centers for emergency medical services and other healthcareworkers. - Staff at government offices who perform title search, notary, and recording services in support of mortgage and real estate services and transactions. - Residential and commercial real estate services, including settlement services.

-- Workers supporting essential maintenance, manufacturing, design, operation, inspection, security, and construction for essential products, services, supply chain, and COVID-19 relief efforts. - Workers performing services to animals in human care, including zoos and aquariums. - Engineers performing or supporting safety inspections. - Veterinary nurses, technicians, veterinarians, and other services supporting individuals and organizations with service animals, search and rescue dogs, and support animals. - Workers providing dependent care services, including childcare, eldercare, and other service providers necessary to maintain a comprehensive, supportive environment for individuals and caregivers needing these services.
+- Workers supporting essential maintenance, manufacturing, design, operation, inspection, security, and construction for essential products, services, supply chain, and COVID-19 relief efforts. - Workers performing services to animals in human care, including zoos and aquariums. - Engineers performing or supporting safety inspections. - Veterinary nurses, technicians, veterinarians, and other services supporting individuals and organizations with service animals, search and rescue dogs, and support animals. - Workers providing dependent care services, whether working in homes, or other private or institutional settings, including childcare, eldercare, house cleaning, and other service providers necessary to maintain a comprehensive, supportive environment for individuals and caregivers needing these services.